-Has demonstrated heroism and skill in averting serious injury or saving or attempting to save a life at minimum risk to self.
+Has demonstrated heroism and skill or resourcefulness in saving or attempting to save a life at minimal personal risk..

 Has performed an act of service of a rare or exceptional character that reflects an uncommon degree of concern for the well-being of others.

 Has performed a significant act of service that is deserving of national recognition.
 Note: If the action is deserving of merit but does not qualify for a national award, the Scout may be eligible for the Local Council Certificate of Merit, No. 606760.